-The School's investment in capital assets as of June 30, 2022 amounts to \$25,127 (net of accumulated depreciation) and right of use lease asset (building) of \$3,828,198 (net of accumulated amortization).
-This investment in capital assets includes right of use lease asset (building), furniture, fixtures and equipment.
-As of June 30, 2022, the School had long-term liabilities of \$4,015,855 associated to its capital assets.
+The School's investment in capital assets (including right of use lease assets) as of June 30, 2023 amounts to \$23,024,400 (net of accumulated depreciation and amortization).
+This investment in capital assets includes building and improvements, furniture and equipment.
+The School has \$20,566,927 in long term liabilities associated to capital assets.